sheniff/pixels-doc/README.md

 ToDo:

-* Add nice editor && new/editing page to categories and functions
+* Add nice editor && new/editing page to functions
-* Add "new function" and "new category" buttons to the side bar
 * Add function search (AngularJS could do so)
 * Protect code to be able to load JS examples, if needed
 * Add login with GitHub (oauth gem)